WenChentao/Seg2Link/README.md

 # ![icon](docs/pics/icon.svg)

-**Seg2Link** is a software designed to semi-automatically segment 3D cell images, especially EM images.
+**Seg2Link** is a software designed to semi-automatically segment cells in 3D image stacks, especially for the brain images obtained by electron microscopy.

 Read the documentation at [Seg2Link.io]().

 ## Features
-- **Utilize deep learning predictions** -- Seg2Link transforms inaccurate cell/non-cell predictions to accurate segmentation results of individual cells.
+- **Utilize deep learning predictions** -- Seg2Link assist users to create to accurate segmentation results of individual cells from inaccurate cell/non-cell predictions .
 - **Simplicity** -- Seg2Link generates segmentation automatically and allows for easy inspection and manual corrections.
 - **Efficient** -- Seg2Link is designed for the fast processing of medium-sized 3D images with billions of voxels.